machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 -  The detect_pose is a waypoint defined outside the field of view of the camera, this is also the starting position of the program.
 -  Above_bin is a fixed waypoint on the center top of the bin.
 This intermediate waypoint is used to get in to and to get out of the bin.
 -  Before the robot will move in the bin the gripper is closed.
 Once the robot is in the pick pose the gripper is opened again to grab the parts.
--  Depending on which side is picked it is decided how the part is shown.
-For this 2 different waypoints need to be defined.
+-  Depending on which side is picked, it is decided how the part is shown.
+For this two different waypoints need to be defined.
 One position is upside down to show a clear difference on how the part has been picked.
 -  After the showing of the part it is dropped back into the bin.
-Here the program alternates between 2 different drop off poses.
+Here the program alternates between two different drop off poses.
 One drop off position is defined on each side of the bin.
 After reaching the drop off position the gripper is closed to drop the part.

 Interaction with the running demo
 ---------------------------------